Share this

 - Most social listening tools rely on who audiences follow, so their audience segments look like: “people who follow Taco Bell and also follow The Rock”

-- Build audiences based off of multi-channel sources, not just Twitter
+- Build audiences based on multi-channel sources, not just Twitter

 - Our platform finds audience conversations and engagement for Facebook, Instagram, Pinterest, micro blogs, forums and more